"Who reverenced his conscience as his king;

 Is it possible to live one lifetime and be in love with just one person?

-Queen Victoria's reign could be divided into 2 eras, During-Albert and Post-Albert.
+Queen Victoria's reign could be divided into two eras, During-Albert and Post-Albert.
 While Prince Albert was alive, he served as the Queen's unofficial Private Secretary, Mentor and Adviser.
 He did more Royal duties whenever Queen Victoria was with child.
-And she was pregnant 9 times during their 21 years of Marriage.
+She was pregnant nine times during their twenty-one years of marriage.

-She created a mythical memory of a Prince Consort that separated his reality and that by the second half of her reign, most folks have already forgotten him.
+She created a mythical memory of a Prince Consort that separated his reality and that by the second half of her reign, most of the populace have already forgotten him.